josh-works/josh-works.github.io/_drafts/on-leaving-evangelicalism-and-opposing-it.md

 Some of you have been raised in toxic and abusive environments and don't yet know it.
 Your soul may have been crushed, repeatedly, until you relented and consented to whatever regime you were under, and you don't even remember that this ever happened.

 Lets go recover your soul.
-The wourld needs soulful, lively people. _You_ need your own soul, and a sense of aliveness.
+The world needs soulful, lively people. _You_ need your own soul, and a sense of aliveness.
 Let's see if we cannot get it back.

 From birth through my early 30s, my parents had me firmly ensconced in the evangelical church traditions.

 I was raised in an abusive and neglectful household (physical, emotional, verbal), more akin to a cult than anything else.
 Because I was surrounded by others from the same cult, and it took a long time to get far enough from it that I could see it clearly.

 Some members of this cult have been saying or implying unflattering things about me, and perhaps underappreciate my nearly-autistic tendencies to (over)intellectualize my justifications for my actions.
-Perhaps they sensed this, as I've been pressured to comply, not speak, and certainly not explain myself.
+I've been pressured to comply, not speak, and certainly not explain myself.
 I've begged, literally, members of the group to engage with me on a level fractionally approaching 'fair' or 'empathetic' or 'mutual', but, true to the way in which I was raised, those requests were denied.

-This post is an explanation of how, without ever intending to, I found myself to have walked out of that camp of evangelicalism, and from their point of view I'm now firmly planted in "heretical theological hinterlands."
+This post is an explanation of how, without ever intending to, I found myself to have walked out of that camp of evangelicalism, and from their point of view I'm now firmly planted in "heretical theological hinterlands", and vastly better off for it.

-Hilariously, I consider myself to have recovered a much more actionable, robust, and firm understanding of the person of Jesus Christ (and the things he said and did, and why) than I ever had in the decades leading up to now.
+I've recovered a much more actionable, robust, and firm understanding of the person of Jesus Christ (and the things he said and did, and why) than I ever had in the decades leading up to now.

 I don't use the labels 'deconstruction' or 'exvangelical'.
 I simply matured and refined my understanding of a certain religious tradition I was once a part of, and have 'grown' into a much more comfortable, peaceful, enjoyable  version of that religious tradition.

-Despite my anger about my origins, I warmly extend an invite to this greener side of the fence, to anyone who currently finds themselves still a member of any religious tradition that is or adjacent to evangelicalsm.
+Despite my justified anger about my experiences as a child, adolescent, and adult, related to evangelicalism (and abuse and neglect sanctioned by 'evangelical intellectual traditions'), I warmly extend an invite to this greener side of the fence, to anyone who currently finds themselves still a member of any religious tradition that is or adjacent to evangelicalsm.
 It's way, way more peaceful and enjoyable 'out here'.

-While my current "place" would horrify those from the religious communities in which I was raised, I've actually internalized (some of) the words they spoke over me: "love others, act justly, walk humbly." (they said, as they poured violence, anger, shame, condemnation, and credible threats of abandonment into me and others, to control us.)
+While my current "place" would horrify some from the religious communities in which I was raised, I've actually internalized (some of) the words they spoke over me: "love others, act justly, walk humbly." (they said, as they poured violence, anger, shame, condemnation, and credible threats of abandonment into me and others, to control us.)
 This is why I've cut them out of my life, and why I have been freely encouraging other children of emotionally immature parents to consider doing the same, if it would be protective\healing.

+Some of you, reading this, who find yourselves in the camp of evangelicals, but who have sometimes felt that something was not quite right about it, you're the people I'm writing to.

 I'm basically writing this document as a mix of an "impassioned open letter", and "a list of resources and concepts that I wish I'd encountered years earlier in my life."